FusionWorks/react-admin-nestjsx-crud-dataprovider/README.md

 You can find an example of a project that uses ```nestjs``` and ```nestjsx/crud``` on backend and ```admin-ui``` with ```@fusionworks/ra-data-nest-crud``` data provider.

-If you need to run it, you need to go to api folder, install dependencies, change by your needs the config file for nestjs that is located in ```example/api/src/config/```, and run aplication.
+If you need to run it, you need to go to api folder, install dependencies, change by your needs the config file for nestjs that is located in ```example/api/src/config/```, and run application.
 - ```  cd api ```
 - ``` npm i ```
 - ```npm run start:dev```